soundwanders/greatgatsby/README.md

 - Axios
 - Yup
 - Continuous Deployment with <a href="https://vercel.com/" rel="noopener noreferral" style="text-decoration: none;">Vercel</a>
-- Used <a href="https://formik.org/" rel="noopener noreferral" style="text-decoration: none;">Formik</a> to validate contact form data before sending
+- Used <a href="https://formik.org/" rel="noopener noreferral" style="text-decoration: none;">Formik</a> to validate contact form data
 - Contact Form submissions are secured by Google Recaptcha
 - Form endpoint provided by <a href="https://formium.io" rel="noopener noreferral" style="text-decoration: none;">Formium</a>

 <br /><br />

 ### &#x1F9D0; What's Going On In There?

-1.  **`/src`**: This directory contains all of the code related to what you will see on the front-end of this Gatsby site.
+1.  **`/src`**: This directory contains all of the code related to what you will see on the front-end of this portfolio site.
 Name `src` is a convention for “source code”.

 2.  **`/src/assets`**: This directory holds all media files such as images, icons and illustrations (svgs, pngs, etc).

-3.  **`./components/common`**: This directory holds all 'common' components which are reusable elements like Containers and Buttons.
+3.  **`./components/common`**: This directory holds all 'common' components, which are reusable elements like Containers and Buttons.

-4.  **`./components/s`**: This directory holds all of the page sections components, which are imported into the 'pages' directory's to build the site.
+4.  **`./components/s`**: This directory holds all of the page section components, which are imported into the 'pages' directory's to build the site.

 5.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent, with plenty of customization options to suit your development style.